-This online IRA Savings Comparison Calculator will forecast the growth of a Traditional IRA, and then compare the tax-deferred results to the growth of a non-qualifying investment.
+This calculator will forecast the growth of a Traditional IRA, and then compare the tax-deferred results to the growth of a non-qualifying investment.

 Please keep in mind that the results of this calculator are merely estimates.
 Be sure to consult a qualified tax professional before making any investment decisions.

 Also keep in mind that you might be better off to first pay off any high interest debt you have, and then use the freed-up payment amounts to contribute to your retirement investment.